 Upon successful completion of this course, the student should be able to develop shop safety habits and become proficient in tire, battery, cooling system, lubrication service and minor electrical diagnosis.
 This course is an introductory course required for all students in the Automotive Technology program.
 Emphasis will be placed on learning basic skills needed to enter advanced automotive classes.
+The student will be required to provide ANSI Z87 safety glasses, and may be expected to provide other basic hand tools and/or equipment.
 2 hrs. lecture, 3 hrs. lab/wk.